Rules & Regulations

 - There shall be no electronic amplification of sound for the period commencing ninety (90) minutes prior to any performance in the Park and continuing until the completion of the performance.

-- If, in the determination of the Trustees of Trust Funds, any particular activity creates an inordinate risk of liability, the person or entity engaging in the activity may be required to provide a Certificate of Insurance indicating the existence of liability insurance protecting the City in an amount and type approved by the City Attorney.
+- If, in the determination of the City, any particular activity creates an inordinate risk of liability, the person or entity engaging in the activity may be required to provide a Certificate of Insurance indicating the existence of liability insurance protecting the City in an amount and type approved by the City Attorney.

 - In the event that any particular activity creates an inordinate risk to the public safety, the person or entity engaging in that activity may be required to provide an appropriate police detail at the expense of that person or entity.